dmytrohoi/dmytrohoi.github.io/content/pages/about.md

 <td>data interchange</td>
 <td align="center"><strong>JSON</strong>, <strong>XML</strong></td>
 <td align="center">✅</td>
-<td>I was use it for configurate a enviroments, save data, in REST API's and parse it</td>
+<td>I was use it for configure a environments, save data, in REST API's and parse it</td>
 </tr>
 <tr>
 <td></td>